Kim Jae-hyun

 Kim Jae-hyun is a South Korean drummer, actor, model and singer.
 He is known for his roles in dramas such as Modern Farmer, Sisters-in-law and Kimi to Sekai ga Owaru Hi ni: Season 1.
 He is a member of the South Korean band N.Flying.

 Personal life

-He studied at Kyung Hee Cyber University and his older sister Kim Jae-kyung is also an actress and singer.
+He studied at Kyung Hee Cyber University and his older sister Kim Jae-kyung is also an actress and singer, who was member of Rainbow.

 Military service

 On April 6, 2023, FNC Entertainment announced that Kim will enlist in for the mandatory military service on May 25, 2023, and undergo basic military training before serving as a public service worker.